 Unfortunately, Avira’s VPN didn’t work with popular streaming sites in my tests — I wasn’t able to access Netflix, Amazon Prime, or Disney+.
 If you’re looking for a fast VPN with good streaming capabilities, I recommend standalone VPNs like ExpressVPN or ProtonVPN.

 However, Phantom VPN supports P2P traffic and works with top torrenting clients.
 Other VPNs included with antiviruses, like Malwarebytes VPN, don’t allow torrenting.

 Overall, Phantom VPN is a pretty decent VPN, and it’s a good value as part of the Avira Prime package, but there are better standalone options out there.
 That said, for users that are looking for a simple, secure, and fast VPN with a good number of international server locations, Avira’s Phantom VPN is a great option.

 Avira’s password manager provides secure password storage, an intuitive interface, and some excellent security features.
-It’s probably my favorite antivirus-bundled password manager in 2022 (although Norton Password Manager is also surprisingly good).
+It’s one of my favorite antivirus-bundled password managers in 2023 (although Norton Password Manager is also surprisingly good).
 Avira is also one of the only password managers that offers unlimited password storage and syncing across mobile and desktop devices in its free version (Avira’s free antivirus plan and super-cheap Antivirus Pro plans both include Avira’s free password manager, while the more expensive Internet Security and Prime plans include Avira Password Manager Pro).

 Some key features Avira includes in its password manager are: